Andreansx/Networking-lab/README.md

 This VyOS vRouter is also a DHCP Relay for all devices in USERS_NET.

+### Plans

+*   First thing I want to do is implement OOB-Only Management.

+For now, for management and access to the entire network I used a kind of a master-network which was available through the `ether1` interface on the CCR2004 router.

+This is of course a bad practise and I will be deprecating it.

+The reason why I got into thinking about this OOB-Only network is because I started learning more about real datacenter networking devices.
+My MikroTik routers, even though powerful for their price, are not a real datacenter grade networking appliances.

+However, my new Dell EMC S4048-ON is a real datacenter-grade device.

+The `mgmt` interface on it is not just an another ethernet port with a `mgmt` text next to it.
+Since this is a real datacenter switch, it features a physical separation of data and control plane, which means that this management port is physically connected differently than every other interface.
+It's connected directly to the CPU, while every single other port is connected to the Trident 2 ASIC.

+The same thing applies to the vSRX3 vRouters.
+They also feature a control and data plane separation.

+New approach will be to make networking devices management available only from a Out-of-band network.
+Each device will get assigned an IP from the `10.9.0.0/24` network on a physical management interface. **NOT** on an SVI.

+Accessing OOB network from anywhere other than a physical connection to the OOB switch will be impossible and vice-versa.

+Proxmox Management will still be available from in-band network.

+However, one problem with this occured when I thought about the vSRX3 vRouters in the PVE.
+How to make their `fxp0.0` management interfaces available from the OOB Network?

+The solution to this is to first create a new bridge in the PVE, for example `vmbr-oob`.
+Then to make it physically separated, it's neccessary to add a physical interface to the `vmbr-oob`, for example `eno1`.
+Then what's left is to connect the `eno1` interface to the OOB switch and add all `net0` vNICs for the vSRX3 vRouters to the `vmbr-oob`.

+The first networking device (`net0`) added to the vSRX3 vRouter is always assigned as `fxp0.0` port, which is specifically a management interface.

+This way, the management interfaces for the vSRX3 appliances will be always reachable through the OOB network even when the main PVE link goes down.

+This also improves security a lot.

 ## Hardware

 A list of the key components in my lab.
 Click a device name to see its configuration files.